faizaIdoudi/Task-Manager-App/README.md

 ✅ Frontend will run at: http://localhost:3000

 The frontend communicates with the backend API at: http://localhost:8080/api/tasks
-## Folder Structure

-task-manager/ │── backend/ # Spring Boot REST API │── frontend/ # React.js app with TailwindCSS │── README.md # Project documentation

-🎯 Final Note
+## 🎯 Final Note
-This README provides step-by-step instructions to run both backend and frontend.
+This README provides **step-by-step instructions** to run both backend and frontend.
 Open backend in IntelliJ IDEA, frontend in VS Code, and you’ll have the application running locally at http://localhost:3000 with backend API at http://localhost:8080.